This article is also available in Urdu here.

 Masculine Metaphors for God

 God is sometimes portrayed in the Bible with metaphors we tend to associate with maleness and masculinity.
 He is referred to as a father, a king and a warrior, etc. These masculine metaphors have dominated the Church’s view of God.
-However the Scriptures also refer to God using metaphors we tend to associate with femaleness and femininity.
+However, the Scriptures also refer to God using metaphors we tend to associate with femaleness and femininity.
 These feminine metaphors of God have been largely ignored by the Church.
-We will be looking at some examples of these feminine metaphors below.
+We will be looking at some examples of these feminine metaphors below, but first, let’s see what Genesis 1 says about men and women.

 Men and Women in the Image of God